 When the device enters Sleep mode, all clock sources supplied to the UART module are shut down and stay at logic '0'.
-If the device enters Sleep mode in the middle of a UART transmission or reception operation, the operation is aborted and the UART pins (BCLKx, UxRTS and UxTX) are driven to the default state.
+If the device enters Sleep mode in the middle of a UART transmission or reception operation, the operation is aborted and the UART pins (BCLKx, UXRTS, and UXTX) are driven to the default state.

-A Start bit, when detected on the UART Receive pin (UxRX), can wake-up the device from Sleep mode if the WAKE bit (UxMODE<7>) is set just before the device enters Sleep mode.
-In this mode, if the UART receive interrupt (UxRXIE) is enabled, a falling edge on the UART Receive pin generates a UART receive interrupt (UxRXIF).
+A Start bit, when detected on the UART Receive (UxRX) pin, can wake up the device from Sleep mode if the WAKE bit (UxMODE<7>) is set before the device enters Sleep mode.
+In Sleep mode, if the UART receive interrupt (UxRXIE) is enabled, a falling edge on the UART Receive pin generates a UART receive interrupt (UxRXIF).

-The receive interrupt wakes up the device from Sleep, and the following events occur:
+The receive interrupt wakes up the device from the Sleep mode the following actions takes place:

-- If the assigned priority for the interrupt is less than, or equal, to the current CPU priority, the device wakes up and continues code execution from the instruction following the PWRSAV instruction that initiated Sleep mode. - If the assigned priority level for the interrupt source is greater than the current CPU priority, the device wakes up and the CPU execution process begins.
-Code execution continues from the first instruction of the captured ISR. - The UART does not recognize the first character received after a wake from sleep, due to the delay in restoration of the clocks after the oscillator restart.
+- If the assigned priority for the interrupt is less than or equal to the current CPU priority, the device wakes up and continues code execution from the instruction following the PWRSAV instruction that initiated Sleep mode. - If the assigned priority level for the interrupt source is greater than the current CPU priority, the device wakes up and the CPU exception process starts.
+Code execution continues from the first instruction of the capture ISR.

-The WAKE bit is automatically cleared when a low-to-high transition is observed on the UxRX line following the wake-up event.
+The Wake bit is automatically cleared when a low-to-high transition is observed on the UxRX line following the wake-up event.